yashwanthm/ai-fraud-detection-demo-api/README.md

-## Creating a AI powered service for detecting fraudulant card transactions
+## Creating an AI powered service for detecting fraudulant card transactions
 In this demo, we train and deploy a model using OpenShift AI, then integrate it into an application running on OpenShift.
 This showcases the complete process of how AI engineers develop, train, and deploy models, and how these models are incorporated into applications to deliver AI capabilities to end users.

 You will need to finish the steps in [OpenShift AI tutorial - Fraud detection example](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2-latest/html/openshift_ai_tutorial_-_fraud_detection_example/index) before continuing